 Continuous lighting is the term used to describe a constant light source to light your subject, meaning that your lights will stay on during the entirety of your photo shoot.
 This is essential for the videographer.
 Fluorescents or LEDs stay cool even if left on for hours.
 We started with a set of these…

-Being able to focus and direct ambient or direct light sources when you need fill lighting under any circumstances is easy to do with a set of reflectors.
-These can even be made with tinfoil stretched over cardboard or white foam board for softer light.
+Being able to focus and direct ambient or direct light sources when you need some extra fill lighting under any circumstances, is easy to do with a set of reflectors.
+In a pinch, I have made them using tin foil stretched over cardboard or simply used a sheet of white, foam board for even softer fill lighting.
+Now, I always carry along one of these inexpensive Neewer reflectors:

 For the past few weeks I have been searching for the key to what makes a horror film truly scary.